Steve-Fenton/astro-accelerator/src/pages/features/header.md

 ## Search icon

-The seach icon is shown in the header as long as there is a page with `layout: src/layouts/Search.astro`.
+The search icon is shown in the header as long as there is a page with `layout: src/layouts/Search.astro`.
 The search layout automatically adds the search feature to the search page, so the icon is only shown where a page is available to show the search.

 :img{ src="/img/screens/search-icon.png" alt="The search icon is automatically added" loading="lazy" }